UpCloudLtd/upcloud-python-api/docs/IP-address.md

 ## Create

-The new IP-address must be attached to a server and has a random address.
+A new IPAddress must be attached to a server and has a random address.

 ```python